Otus-DevOps-2023-03/gneginskiy_infra/README.md

     HostName 51.250.75.7
     User appuser

-Host internalhost
+Host someinternalhost
     HostName 10.128.0.34
     User appuser
     ProxyCommand ssh bastion nc -q0 %h 22
 ```

-`ProxyCommand`: specifies a command to use as a proxy to reach the `internalhost`.
+`ProxyCommand`: specifies a command to use as a proxy to reach the `someinternalhost`.
 This configuration indicates that the SSH connection should first connect to a `bastion` host
-and then use the `nc` command to forward the connection to the `internalhost` at port 22.
+and then use the `nc` command to forward the connection to the `someinternalhost` at port 22.
-`%h` is a placeholder that will be replaced with the actual hostname of the `internalhost`.
+`%h` is a placeholder that will be replaced with the actual hostname of the `someinternalhost`.